Trusted WordPress tutorials, when you need them most.

 Now, if you want to deactivate the maintenance mode once your website is ready, then you can do that by visiting the SeedProd » Landing Pages screen from the WordPress dashboard.

-Once you are there, simply toggle the ‘Active’ switch to ‘Inactive’ in the Maintenance Mode section.
+Once you’re there, simply toggle the ‘Active’ switch to ‘Inactive’ in the Maintenance Mode section.
 Your maintenance mode page will now be deactivated and removed from the front end of your website.

 The Best Maintenance Pages From Across The Web

-Even though maintenance pages are not visible to your users for a long period, they definitely have an impact on how people see your brand.
+Even though maintenance pages are only visible for a short time, they still have a big impact on how people see your brand.

 For instance, an ugly error page can hurt your brand image by making users think that your website is broken.

-On the other hand, a creative maintenance page can be memorable, strengthen your brand identity in the user’s mind, and even excite them for whatever new development you are launching on your website.
+On the other hand, a creative maintenance page can be memorable, strengthen your brand identity in the user’s mind, and even get them excited about whatever new development you’re launching on your website.

 Here are some ideas that popular brands use when creating their maintenance mode pages.